joaopalmeiro/reading-notes/data-visualization/README.md

 - B2 is implemented as an extension for Jupyter Notebook ([nbextension](https://testnb.readthedocs.io/en/latest/examples/Notebook/Distributing%20Jupyter%20Extensions%20as%20Python%20Packages.html)).
   - The project setup is based on [ipyvega](https://github.com/vega/ipyvega).
   - [This repo](https://github.com/jupyter-widgets/widget-cookiecutter) contains a cookiecutter template that shows what is (minimally) necessary to create a Jupyter widget.
-- "Currently, although these media \[code cells and visualizations\] may be interleaved, they remain **siloed**: interactive visualizations must be manually specified as they are divorced from the analysis provenance expressed via dataframes, while code cells have no access to users' interactions with visualizations (...)."
+- "Currently, although these media \[code cells and visualizations\] may be interleaved, they remain **siloed**: interactive visualizations must be manually specified as they are divorced from the analysis provenance expressed via data frames, while code cells have no access to users' interactions with visualizations (...)."
 - "(...) **data queries** as a shared representation between the code and interactive visualizations."
   - "The fundamental task of data analysis involves **iterative data transformation**, and both code and interactive visualizations [via interactive selections] can capture this task as a _data query_."
 - The charts are displayed on a dashboard located to the right of the notebook.
 The dashboard panel facilitates (interactive) multi-view displays (regardless of the source cell).